Population and Immigration Authority: History

+Prior to the establishment of the Population and Immigration Authority, the Director of the Population Administration was directly subordinate to the Director General of the Ministry of the Interior and was divided into a Registration and Status Division, which included the Registration and Passports Department, the Visas and Status Department (Visas and Foreigners Department), and the Citizenship Department, and a Bureau Division consisting of Population Administration bureaus scattered throughout the country, sub-bureaus, and registration stations.
+In addition, the directorate included the Border and Crossings Control Department, which operated in cooperation with the Border Control Department of the Israel Police and the Aliens Enforcement Unit.
+Since the establishment of the Population Authority, the Director of the Administration has been subordinate to the Director General of the Population Authority, and its departments have been elevated to the status of a "division".
+Population Authority employees derive their authority from various laws as well as from authorization regulations enacted by the Minister of the Interior (secondary legislation), in which he authorizes officials to exercise his powers.

 On July 30, 2002, the 30th Prime Minister of Israel, Ariel Sharon, decided to establish an immigration department in the Israel Police, which would form the basis for the establishment of an immigration authority, with the aim of reducing the number of illegal residents, as well as the establishment of a support unit to handle foreign workers at the Ministry of Labor and Welfare.
 Gondar Rabbi (retired) Yaakov Ganot, former commander of the Border Guard (2001-2002) and commissioner of prisons (2003-2007), was entrusted with its establishment.

 On April 4, 2004, the government decided on the establishment of the "Directorate of Population and Entry into Israel" in the Ministry of Interior, and determined that both the powers of the Israel Police in matters of border control and the authority unit for foreign workers in the Ministry of Foreign Affairs would be transferred to the responsibility of the Director of Population.
 It was originally stipulated that the transfer would be made by November 1, 2004, however this date was postponed to January 2006 and later to January 1, 2009.